1969 Northern Ireland riots: Violence in Belfast

 Belfast has a long history of riots between Catholics and Protestants.
+British rule in Ireland was cemented by official British support for Protestant settlement since the 17th Century.
 Beginning in 1835 there have been at least 15 major riots in Belfast, the most violent ones taking place in 1864, 1886 and 1921.
 See 1886 Belfast riots, Bloody Sunday (1921) and The Troubles in Ulster (1920–1922).
 Belfast saw the most intense violence of the August 1969 riots.
 Unlike Derry, Catholics were a minority in Belfast and mostly lived in enclaves surrounded by Protestant districts.
 For this reason, whereas in Derry the fighting was largely between nationalists and the RUC, in Belfast it also involved fighting between Catholics and Protestants, including exchanges of gunfire and widespread burning of homes and businesses.

 On the night of 12 August, bands of Apprentice Boys arrived back in Belfast after taking part in the Derry march.
 They were met by Protestant pipe bands and a large crowd of supporters.
 They then marched to Shankill Road waving Union Flags and singing "The Sash My Father Wore", a popular loyalist ballad.

 According to journalists Patrick Bishop and Eamonn Mallie, "Both communities were in the grip of a mounting paranoia about the other's intentions.
 Catholics were convinced that they were about to become victims of a Protestant pogrom; Protestants that they were on the eve of an IRA insurrection".